 Eric Wong reappointed John W. Hancock Professor of Animal and Poultry Sciences

-Eric Wong, professor of animal and poultry sciences in the College of Agriculture and Life Sciences at Virginia Tech, was reappointed as the John W. Hancock Professor of Animal and Poultry Sciences by Virginia Tech President Tim Sands and Interim Executive Vice President and Provost Cyril Clarke.
+Eric Wong, professor of animal and poultry sciences in the College of Agriculture and Life Sciences at Virginia Tech, was recently reappointed as the John W. Hancock Professor of Animal and Poultry Sciences by the Virginia Tech Board of Visitors.

-The John W. Hancock Professorship in Animal Science was created by and is named for an alumnus who earned his bachelor’s degree in mining engineering from Virginia Tech in 1925 and founded the Roanoke Electric Steel Corporation.
+The John W. Hancock Jr. Professorship in Animal Science was created by and is named for an alumnus who earned his bachelor’s degree in mining engineering from Virginia Tech in 1925 and founded the Roanoke Electric Steel Corporation.
 Hancock, who died in 1994, served on the Virginia Tech Board of Visitors, chaired the Virginia Tech Foundation Board, and is the namesake of Hancock Hall on Virginia Tech’s Blacksburg campus.
-Recipients hold the professorship for a period of five years.

-Wong has published his research in several highly regarded journals.
-He has consistently secured significant external funds in support of his research program and has frequently demonstrated outstanding achievements in undergraduate teaching, graduate student training, and outreach.
+He is often an invited speaker and has published his research results in numerous highly regarded professional journals.
+Wong has secured significant amounts of external funds in support of his research program, and has consistently demonstrated outstanding achievements in undergraduate teaching, graduate student training, and outreach.